Back to Blog

 The most expensive way to buy MyProtein is at full RRP without a code.
 The cheapest way is to wait for Impact Week, apply the sitewide code plus an affiliate stacking code, buy the 2.5kg or 5kg bag, and lock in the lowest cost-per-protein figure for two to three months.

 Code stacking checklist: 1) Wait for Impact Week.
 2) Apply the sitewide 50% off code at checkout.
 3) Look for a 5-10% extra affiliate code.
 4) Choose the 2.5kg or 5kg bag size.
 5) Skip the 1kg unless you are trying a flavour for the first time.
-Following this protocol drops Impact Whey to under 36p per 25g of protein.
+Following this protocol drops Impact Whey to around 52p per 25g of protein, which is the floor as of August 2026 rather than the sub-36p it reached in 2025.

 When MyProtein is not the right pick